Honda Motorcycle Ads

 0

 Full color 9 1/4" x 13" ad has a photo of a father in a business suit driving his Honda with a daughter sitting on the back, with a drum strapped to the luggage rack, to wherever she is going with a pink dress and low heels on.
 The ad headline reminds us that "Some people have all the fun".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+There are several smaller pictures that show different views of this motorcycle and shows the view that the rider sees while on the seat.

 April 29, 1966